rithurak/IEEE-LAUNCHPAD/profiles/rithurakh@mulearn.md

 # Rithu Rakh

+### About me

-### Enthusiastic and dedicated Electrical Engineering graduate with a strong focus on power electronics and renewable energy.
+> Enthusiastic and dedicated Electrical Engineering graduate with a strong focus on power electronics and renewable energy.
 Proficient in designing and implementing electrical circuits, with a keen interest in electric vehicles and energy management.
 Seeking an entry-level position to leverage academic knowledge and internship experience to contribute to an innovative engineering team.
 Committed to continuous learning and professional development in the field of electrical engineering.
 Also a collaborative team player with excellent leadership qualities and communication skills.

-> write about your self .................. (minimum 200 Characters)

 ## Portfolio Highlights